The-Jay-Aher/DevOps/IAC/Terraform/README.md

 -   When you have a larger infrastructure, you will face issues related to API limits for providers.
 -   Switch to a smaller configuration where each can be applied independently.
 -   1st way -
     -   We can prevent Terraform from querying the current state during operations like `terraform plan`.
-This can be achieved with the `terraform plan -refresh=false` flag
+This can be achieved with the `terraform plan -refresh=false` flag.
 -   2nd Way -
     -   Specify the target
-    -   The `terraform plan -refresh=false -target=aws_security_group.allow_ssh_conn` flag can be used to target a specific resource
+    -   The `terraform plan -refresh=false -target=aws_security_group.allow_ssh_conn` flag can be used to target a specific resource.
-    -   Generally used as a means to operate on isolated portions of very large configurations
+    -   Generally used as a means to operate on isolated portions of very large configurations.
-    -   The `~` sign means that there is an update going on in that place
+    -   The `~` sign means that there is an update going on in that place.

 ## Zipmap Function